keboola/developers-docs/integrate/push-data/tutorial/index.md

 }
 ```

-You can do this using `curl`, or anything else that allows you to send a HTTP request:
+You can do this using `curl`, or anything else that allows you to send an HTTP request:
 ```
 $ curl --header 'Content-Type: application/json' \
        --header 'X-StorageApi-Token: <YOUR_TOKEN>' \